 What we do

-Communicability Global provides expert advice on service development and provision for people with communication and learning disability and on social inclusion in under-resourced settings world-wide.
+Communicability Global provides expert advice on service development and provision for people with disabilities, particularly hidden difficulties such as communication and learning disabilities, and on social inclusion in under-resourced settings world-wide.
 We aim to raise the profile of communication disability as an important issue to address in development programming in under-served countries - particularly in health, educational and social service development.

 Find out more about our services here.